AnupRajPaudel/LLM-Assignment-7th-Semester/Assignment-1/README.md

-# Assignment 1 for the course KU AICL 434.
+# KU AICL 434: Assignment 1

-## Text Processing and NLP Pipeline
+## Project Overview: A Comprehensive NLP Pipeline

-This project offers a comprehensive demonstration of a text processing pipeline, including the following components:

-- **Text Preprocessing Pipeline**
+This project details the development and implementation of a robust Natural Language Processing (NLP) pipeline, designed to demonstrate key stages of text analysis and understanding.
+The pipeline integrates the following core functionalities:

-  - Custom tools for text preprocessing
-  - Interactive web interface for cleaning and preparing text
+-   **Text Preprocessing Module:** Features custom-built tools for efficient text cleaning and preparation, accessible via an intuitive web interface for hands-on text manipulation.

-- **Word Embedding Analysis**
-  - Vector representations for words
-  - Interactive visualization for exploring embeddings

-- **Text Summarization Engine**
-  - LSTM-based approach for text summarization
-  - Real-time demonstration for summarizing text
+-   **Word Embedding Analysis:** Explores vector representations of words, offering an interactive visualization component to delve into semantic relationships and patterns.

+-   **Text Summarization Engine:** Employs an LSTM-based approach to generate concise text summaries, showcased through a real-time demonstration for immediate application.

-## Technical Details
+## Technical Implementation Details

-- RESTful API endpoints for each component
+The project is engineered for both functionality and user interaction, incorporating:

+-   **RESTful API Endpoints:** Each core component of the NLP pipeline is exposed through dedicated RESTful API endpoints, ensuring flexibility and ease of integration.

-- A web application for hands-on interaction with the features
+-   **Interactive Web Application:** A dedicated web application provides a user-friendly interface for direct interaction with and exploration of the implemented NLP features.

-- Visualization tools to provide insights into model behavior
+-   **Visualization Tools:** Integrated visualization capabilities offer clear insights into the underlying model behaviors and the impact of the processing steps.